comments-ink/django-comments-ink/docs/index.rst

 [2.8.3] - 2021-02-07
 --------------------

-    * Adds new setting COMMENTS_XTD_DEFAULT_FOLLOWUP, which is used to initialise the follow-up form field.
+    * Adds new setting COMMENTS_INK_DEFAULT_FOLLOWUP, which is used to initialise the follow-up form field.
 By default its value is False.
 Thanks to @drholera.
 Closes ticket `#206 <https://github.com/danirus/django-comments-xtd/issues/206>`_.
     * Fixes issue `#274 <https://github.com/danirus/django-comments-xtd/issues/274>`_, about wrong validation of fields name and email in the WriteCommentSerializer.
 Thanks to @dest81.

 [2.8.2] - 2021-01-24